 Case 5: WB2163 - Brian, a 30-year-old man presenting with a 2 day history of urethral discharge and moderate-severe dysuria.

-The National Network of STD/HIV Prevention Training Centers
+The National Network of STD Clinical Prevention Training Centers

 The Centers for Disease Control and Prevention